yoel-zeldes/yoel-zeldes.github.io/content/hpt/hpt.md

 Summary: Our implementation and usage of hyperparameter tuning at Taboola.
 header_cover: images/hpt/cover.jpg

-*This post was originally published by me on the [Taboola engineering blog](https://engineering.taboola.com/hitchhikers-guide-hyperparameter-tuning/).*
+*This post was originally published by me at the [Taboola engineering blog](https://engineering.taboola.com/hitchhikers-guide-hyperparameter-tuning/).*

 Now that more than a year has passed since our [first deep learning project](http://engineering.taboola.com/deep-learning-from-prototype-to-production) emerged, we have had to keep moving forward and delivering the best models we can.